Aircloak/aircloak/cloak/docs/diffix.md

 In order to make this estimate for numeric [overflow](./attacks.md#overflow) exceptions, the cloak records a minimum and maximum value for each numeric column.
 These recorded values are not the true minimum and maximum values, because an attacker could then detect these values through a series of queries that detect when a safe function was executed through a timing attack.
 [ghi3780](https://github.com/Aircloak/aircloak/issues/3780)

-To prevent this, the recorded min and max are not the true min and max, but rather an approximated min and max that with high (but not 100%) probability exceed the true min and max.
-The approximated min and max are computed as follows:
+With high (but not 100%) probability, the approximated min and max exceed the true min and max, and is computed as follows:

 1. Take the top/bottom 1000 values from a given column (note that a given user can have multiple values)
 2. Discard all but the biggest/smallest value for each user out of those
 3. Randomly select a cutoff with configured mean (default 20) and stddev (default 5)
   * The cutoff won't be lower than a configured min (default 10)
-  * The PRNG for the cutoff is seeded with the table and column name, giving the same result on every run
+  * The PRNG for the cutoff is seeded with the table and column names and salt, giving the same result on every run
 4. Ignore a number of the top/bottom values from step 2 equal to the selected cutoff
 5. Take the top/bottom value after that and find the closest snapped value above/below it (see [Snapped Ranges](#snapped-ranges))
 6. Given both a min and max computed this way create an extended bound